 Dress to impress on stage – but comfort is key

-So opt for clothing that looks sharp but also allows you to move freely and stay cool.
-Natural fibres like cotton and wool are breathable and can keep you comfortable throughout your talk.
+So opt for clothing that looks sharp, fits the vibe, but also allows you to move freely and stay cool.
 That wool blazer might look a million dollars but could leave you red-faced and dripping with sweat by the end.
-Also try to avoid anything too tight or restrictive – you want to be able to gesture naturally without worrying about your shirt buttons popping off!
+Also try to avoid anything too tight or restrictive – you want to be able to gesture naturally without worrying about your shirt buttons popping off.

 Makeup and grooming: details matter!